Away With The Steiners

 It is made from coarsely ground wheat (bread), crushed then cooked with Ghee (clarified butter) and sugar.
 The texture is a crumbly powder like a sweetened breadcrumb or cereal.

-And it is the slightly odd texture and taste that is tricky to get used to as a visitor.
+This slightly odd texture and taste is tricky to get used to as a visitor.
 That, and the fact it’s usually served before the meal or accompanying savoury Dal and Bati like a sweet accompaniment.

 Churma and other sweets on the platter to the right (served with amazing Lal Maas).